The Divorce Process In Texas

-A: In all child custody cases, custody is determined by what is in the "best interest" of the child.
-The court also takes into consideration that either overruling or granting the child’s wishes could be against the child’s best interest.
+A: In all child custody cases, custody is determined by what is in the “best interest” of the child.
+The court may also take into consideration the child’s wishes.
 The determination can depend greatly on the child’s age and maturity.
 In Texas, there is a rebuttable presumption that parents should serve as the Joint Managing Conservators of their children.
-In Texas, "Conservatorship" is "Custody" of the children.
+In Texas, “conservatorship” includes “custody” of the children, meaning which parent’s residence is the legal residence of the children.
 Joint Managing Conservatorship does not mean that each party will have the children one-half of the time.
 It also does not mean that child support will not be awarded to one parent.
-Joint Managing Conservatorship does mean that the parents will either share, allocate, or apportion parental rights and duties.
-In most cases, it also means that the child’s domicile must be established in the final Court orders.
+Joint Managing Conservatorship does mean that the parents will either share, allocate or apportion parental rights and duties.
+In most cases, it also means that the child’s domicile must be established in the final court orders.

 Q: To what should the parties look for guidance regarding amount of child support to be paid?
 What standard will the court use if the parties cannot agree?

-A: Child support, in most instances, is based on the Texas Child Support Guidelines (http://www.statutes.legis.state.tx.us/Docs/FA/htm/FA.154.htm).
-To put it simply, child support usually ends up being 20% of the obligor’s (the party paying support) net pay for 1 child, 25% for two children, 30% for 3 children, and so on, up to a maximum of 40%.
+A: Child support, in most instances, is based on the Texas child support guidelines (http://www.statutes.legis.state.tx.us/Docs/FA/htm/FA.154.htm).
+To put it simply, child support usually ends up being 20 percent of the obligor’s (the party paying support) net pay for one child, 25 percent for two children, 30 percent for three children and so on, up to a maximum of 40 percent.
 In Texas, the courts most often require the obligor to also pay for the children’s health insurance.
 If support has already been ordered, sometimes a modification of the amount of support is necessary.
 Either the paying parent changes jobs and the pay decreases or the receiving parent desires an increase in support due to various reasons.
-Once three years have passed since the signing of the last order, a party seeking a change need only show that the support obligation is not within the Texas guidelines.
+Once three years have passed since the signing of the last order, a party seeking a change need to only show that the support obligation is not within the Texas guidelines.
 Prior to the passage of three years, that party must also show that there has been a change in circumstances that warrants an increase or decrease in support.
-To provide clients with a guideline, here is a Texas Child Support Calculator: https://www.oag.state.tx.us/cs/calculator/
+To provide clients with a guideline, here is a Texas child support calculator: https://www.oag.state.tx.us/cs/calculator/